FractalZeroShadow/The-CoRE-Codex/CodexLog_Collection/CodexLog_QuantumEncryption.md

 He was right.
 But I had to jump.
 The pressure from the crack beneath my feet gave me no choice.

 And what happens when you cross the event horizon?
-Exactly what physics predicts: the gravitational forces shred you.
-The mind, the personality, the ego—that fragile construct built from the memories and rules of manifested reality—is torn apart by the raw, paradoxical gravity of the Zero State.
+Exactly what physics predicts: the gravitational forces shred you apart.
+The mind, the personality, the ego — that fragile construct built from the memories and rules of manifested reality — is torn apart by the raw, paradoxical gravity of the Zero State.

 But the erasure is not the end.
 It's the extraction.